LouisCaiKM7/musication-frontend/README.md

 # 🎵 Musication Frontend

-Advanced Music Similarity Analysis & Plagiarism Detection System
+Advanced Music Similarity Analysis & Plagiarism Detection System for all

 This is a [Next.js](https://nextjs.org) frontend application for the Musication music similarity analyzer.